unified-font-object/ufo-spec/versions/ufo3/kerning.plist.md

 | Q      | E      | -250             |
 | Q      | F      | **-200 or -250** |

 The two second level pairs, public.kern1.O + F and Q + public.kern2.E define two possible values for the pair Q + F. This is an unresolvable ambiguity.

-These types of contradictions must be avoided.
+To resolve this, glyph + group pairs are given higher priority than group + glyph pairs when these contradictions occur.
+In the example above, the Q + F pair value would be -250.

 #### Kerning Value Lookup Algorithm